PromptQuorumPromptQuorum

 Key Takeaways

-• GPU not detected on NVIDIA: update drivers to 525+ on Linux, 452+ on Windows.
+• GPU not detected on NVIDIA: Update driver to 525+ on Linux, 452+ on Windows.
 Run `nvidia-smi` to confirm.

-• Very slow inference: you are running on CPU only.
-Enable GPU offloading in Ollama with the `OLLAMA_GPU_LAYERS` env var.
+• Extremely slow inference: You are running on CPU only.
+Enable GPU offloading in Ollama with `OLLAMA_GPU_LAYERS` environment variable.

 • Connection refused: Ollama is not running.
 Start it with `ollama serve` or restart the service.

-• Check available RAM: on macOS/Linux run `free -h`, on Windows open Task Manager β†’ Performance β†’ Memory.
+• Check available RAM: Run `free -h` on macOS/Linux, or open Task Manager β†’ Performance β†’ Memory on Windows.

 bash